denscholar/pizza-shop-microverse/README.md

 ## Project presentation

 Please take a look at the video named Project.mp in this repository

 ## DescriptionThe Pizza Shop website displays a Pizza.
-I allow users to likes their favorites pizza, make reservation and comment.
+I allow users to likes their favorites pizza, make reservation and comment

 ## Getting started